 People are often fearful that Virtual Reality (VR) will make them feel nauseous.
-Similar to motion sickness or seasickness, people have different level of susceptibility to feeling sick while experiencing Virtual Reality (Known as Virtual Reality Sickness).
+Similar to motion sickness or seasickness, people have different levels of susceptibility to feeling sick while experiencing Virtual Reality (Known as Virtual Reality Sickness

 Individual Differences in Susceptibility

 , in reality,

 Age: Susceptibility to motion sickness is highest between the ages of 2 and 12

 Experience with Virtual Reality (VR): Individuals become less likely to develop Virtual Reality (VR) sickness as they develop familiarity with it.
 Adaptation may occur as quickly as the second exposure to the Virtual Reality (VR) system

 Gender: Women have been shown to be more susceptible than men to Virtual Reality (VR) sickness.

 Health: Virtual Reality (VR) may not be appropriate for people who are in ill health as it may exasperate symptoms of Virtual Reality sickness

 Motion sickness sensitivity: Those who are more sensitive to motion sickness in reality are also more sensitive to Virtual Reality (VR) sickness.

 We've watched thousands of individuals use Virtual Reality (VR) and we've rarely witnessed someone experience Virtual Reality (VR) sickness.
 Regardless, below are some tips to combat the symptoms.